RSS-charity-datathon-2024/.github/profile/README.md

 Welcome! 👋

-This is the GitHub Organisation for the [Royal Statistical Society](https://rss.org.uk/) Charity Datathon 2024.
+This is the GitHub Organisation for the [Royal Statistical Society (RSS)](https://rss.org.uk/) Charity Datathon 2024.

 This is an event in collaboration with the
 [RSS Statisticians for Society (S4S) initiative](https://rss.org.uk/membership/volunteering-and-promoting/statisticians-for-society-initiative/).